-Fritz Hansen Furniture – design that conquered the world
+Fritz Hansen furniture - design that conquers the world

-Furniture from the Republic of Fritz Hansen was traditionally created by great architects and designers and are of course a part of the leading architecture in the whole world in its time.
-They are a natural facet of international company images and the identity of modern city dwellers.
+Furniture by Fritz Hansen is traditionally created by great architects and designers and is, of course, at its time part of the leading architecture in the whole world.
+They are a natural facet of the image of international companies and the identity of modern city dwellers.